 There are three common characteristics of Community or Discipleship Groups or friendships that are faithful and useful and healthy over the long-term: • Deliberately Gospeled • Attentive Friendship • Consistently Missional:...

 Where is God glorified most in the life of our church?
 I would argue that he is often most glorified in Community Groups.
-To explain, I quote John Piper, on the “diverse excellencies” of Jesus: “we admire him for his glory, but even more because his glory is mingled with humility; • we admire him for his transcendence, but even more because h...Keep Reading
+To explain, I quote John Piper, on the "diverse excellencies" of Jesus: "we admire him for his glory, but even more because his glory is mingled with humility; we admire him for his transcendence, but even more because his transcendence is accompanie...Keep Reading

-The most repeated phrase in Scripture is “the steadfast love of the Lord endures forever”.
-It’s no coincidence that Paul ends his great gospel “song” of Romans 1-8 by singing of God’s love: “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers nor height nor depth, nor ...Keep Reading
+The most repeated phrase in Scripture is "the steadfast love of the Lord endures forever".
+It's no coincidence that Paul ends his great gospel "song" of Romans 1-8 by singing of God's love: "For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers nor height nor depth, nor anything else in all creation, will be abl...Keep Reading

-Last week’s sermon said that Christians actively “fight sin in one another, and forgive constantly”.
+Last week's sermon said that Christians actively "fight sin in one another, and forgive constantly".
 There is perhaps no better time than Good Friday to revisit what this means.
-It does not mean constantly criticizing one another; gossiping about one another; “right-sizing” one another; or judging one another by one moment, instead of the dir...Keep Reading
+It does not mean constantly criticizing one another; gossiping about one another; "right-sizing" one another; or judging one another by one moment, instead of the direction of their trajectory of ...Keep Reading

 The fact of community, and the mode of community, are two different things in the church.
 This is different from the world, where we pursue a mode of community - could be Boy Scouts, Rotary, or just being neighborly - because we think that will create community.
 But God reverses that order in the church.
 We are already a community, created by Him, by uniting us by faith to...Keep Reading